Coveros-GitHub-Sandbox/selenified/README.md

         @Test(groups = { "sample" }, description = "A sample selenium test to check a title")
         public void sampleTest() {
-            // use this object to verify the page looks as expected Assert asserts = this.asserts.get();
+            // use this object to manipulate the app App app = this.apps.get();
             // perform some actions
             asserts.compareTitle("Google");
             // verify no issues